vanessamarinho/assessment-test-Vanessa/test-3/README.md

 In this second look at the dataset, the descriptions classified with residential locations in the *selected_locations* were kept as they are.
 The text of the descriptions not classified yet or with classifications not on the list (i.e. the ones with frequency less than one) is searched in order to find at least one residential complex from the list *selected_locations*.
 If one match is found, this description is classified with that residential complex.
 If no match is found, this text is classified as "UNDEFINED".

-This reclassification step is performed in order to generalize the rules to more data, because some description to not include the residential complex after textual indicators such as "en" or "in".
-Some could simply do "property for sale, reserva de marbella"
+This reclassification step is performed in order to generalize the rules to more data, because some descriptions do not include the residential complex after textual indicators such as "en" or "in".
+Some could simply do "property for sale, reserva de marbella".

 ## Results

-The frequency of some extracted residential complexes are presented below.
+The frequencies of some extracted residential complexes are presented below.

 | automatic_category           | Counts |
 | -------------------------- |:----------:|